 While we recommended a lot of preparation items and even some cool tools—there are things that might show up on some preparation lists that we didn’t include.
 Once hardware stores and lumber yards open back up, there’s plenty of damage to repair and rebuilding to do.
 That’s another story.

-As far as the basics to how you prepare for a hurricane, that ‘P’ word reigns supreme (as it does in many things in life).
+As far as the basics of how you prepare for a hurricane, that ‘P’ word reigns supreme (as it does in many things in life).

 You MUST prepare.
 Don’t wait until the last minute to get what you need.
 Hopefully, this list will help you care for your families as well as your neighbors.
 Most importantly, we want everyone to stay safe.